Category Archives: Uncategorized

 Plein air set up for The Coral Tree.
 November, 2025.
 Oceanside, California

 I’m learning as I go, adapting my palette to the more intensive colors of Southern California.
-In this case, I broke out into titanium white (I usually use lead white) and cadmium orange (totally new).
-Also used a whole new-to-me range of purplish tones by mixing ultramarine blue with cadmium red (brought to earth with raw umber).
+In this case, I broke out into titanium white (I usually use lead white) and cadmium orange (totally new to me).
+Also, used a whole new-to-me range of purplish tones by mixing ultramarine blue with cadmium red (brought to earth with raw umber).
 That last combo helped me to describe the tree trunks.
-(I did go too far in one area but that will be easily remedied when the painting dries a bit more)
+(It might be that I went too far in one area but that will be easily remedied if and when)

 My last session was pure bliss.
 I was able to achieve that gentle, toothy grab from the surfaced glazed medium of my new, sable, oil-laden brush strokes.
 A dip into my egg yolk emulsion assists in their on-panel integrity while also assuring a quick dry.
 Soft, sensuous, like the Merovingian in the Matrix II would have said (referring the French language): “It’s like wiping your ass with silk”.
 Ahhhhh….. the private pleasures of the en-plein-air painter.